THE EVER DWINDLING FEW

 By: Ellis Pringle Craig

-At Juno Beach an old man stands, limps slowly to the shore,
+At Juno Beach an old man stands and limps down to the shore,

 Where on this sand he crawled